TerosTechnology/vscode-terosHDL/README.md

 ## Special comment symbols

 You can configure what symbol will be used to extract the comments in the HDL file.
+It supports MarkDown style.
 In the following example is used the symbol "!":

 ```
 --!
 This is a description